Skip to content

 Gateway

 The gateway (McpHttpConfig::gateway_port > 0) is a first-wins HTTP façade that presents every live DCC instance under one MCP endpoint.
-A single client can talk to Maya, Blender and Houdini through the same /mcp URL; the gateway discovers live backends via FileRegistry, aggregates their tools/list, routes each tools/call to the right backend, and multiplexes server-pushed notifications back to the originating client session.
+A single client can talk to Maya, Blender and Houdini through the same /mcp URL; the gateway discovers live backends via FileRegistry, keeps its MCP tools/list bounded to discover+dispatch primitives, indexes backend capabilities on demand, routes search_tools / describe_tool / call_tool (or REST /v1/*) to the right backend, and multiplexes server-pushed notifications back to the originating client session.

 Topology